Leros: Ottoman period

 Under Ottoman rule, and along with the other islands, Leros enjoyed a privileged regime, with partial autonomy and self–government.

 During the Greek Revolution of 1821, the island was liberated and became an important base for the re-supplying of the Greek Navy.
 Administratively, it came under the jurisdiction of the Temporary Committee of the Eastern Sporades.

-With the Treaty of London, on 3 February 1830, however, which determined the borders of the newly established Greek state, the freed islands of the Eastern Sporades were given over to the Ottoman Empire again.
-According to the Ottoman General Census of 1881/82-1893, the kaza of Leros had a total population of 6.754, consisting of 6.623 Greeks, 18 Muslims and 113 foreign citizens.
+With the Treaty of London, on 3 February 1830, however, which determined the borders of the newly established Greek state, the freed islands of the Eastern Sporades were again given over to the Ottoman Empire.

+According to the Ottoman General Census of 1881/82–1893, the kaza of Leros had a total population of 6,754, consisting of 6,623 Greeks, 18 Muslims and 113 foreign citizens.
 In the "Diary of the Prefecture of the Archipelago" of 1886, Leros, along with the islands of Patmos, Lipsos and Fournoi, belonged to the Ottomans.
 The island's administrative council was made up of both Greeks and Turks.